Remortgaging - Investment

 You can also find more helpful information in our article 'What is remortgaging and how does remortgaging work?'

-If you are self-employed, you may be concerned about whether you will be approved to by a second property be remortgaging your current home.
+If you are self-employed, you may be concerned about whether you will be approved to buy a second property by remortgaging your current home.
 The process is actually very similar, however, some lenders may require accounts from the last 3 years as part of your affordability check.
-Your mortgage adviser will look at your whole situations, including your incomings and outgoings, to help you make the most informed decision.
+Your mortgage adviser will look at your whole situation, including your incomings and outgoings, to help you make the most informed decision.

 If you have bad credit, you will generally require a higher deposit or additional equity in your home if you want to remortgage.
 It depends on the severity of your credit issues and how recent they were; if it is a one-off or you have consistently had financial problems.